 Like a good friend, a good cup of coffee comforts us, makes things feel right and sparks beautiful ideas.
-Store on fun facts, helpful hints and fascinating frugal clues from this infographic which spreads information and inspiration perfect for your second cup.
+Store on fun facts, helpful hints and fascinating frugal clues how to choose the right fit to your coffee tastes from this infographic which spreads information and inspiration perfect for your second cup.

-Learn how to prepare the world’s best loved coffee blends like a pro to serving the perfect coffee nibblers that goes with what flavor.
+Learn how to make coffee from the world’s beloved coffee blends like a pro to serving the perfect coffee nibblers that goes with what flavor.
 Ever tried liquor coffee or cloves on your coffee before?
 Want to know what you have in common with Hollywood stars like Jennifer Lawrence?
 The answer is in her venti!
 Enrich your knowledge (and your pockets) with lots of frugal ways to enjoy the cup of life without spending like a celebrity coffee nut!
-You may also want to read our most expensive coffee article to find out which brands have that unique taste of luxury.
+You may also want to read our most expensive coffee article to find out more about emerging trends and which brands have that unique taste of luxury.

 The infographic celebrates the free-spirited coffee lover who does away with rigid coffee drinking rule and enjoying a good cup one’s own way.
 This is exactly how our coffee friend blogger Ryoko Iwata of en.ilovecoffee.jp does – preparing her own cup and savoring it just the way she likes it!
 Most coffee fiends will agree that’s the secret to finding real joy with a good cup of coffee.

 Special thanks to Elizabeth Hamilton-Guarino for helping us with creating this infographic.